severalnines/galera-docker-pxc56/README.md

 * If you want to start without the discovery service, use the `CLUSTER_JOIN` variable.
 Empty variables will start a new cluster.
 To join an existing cluster, set `CLUSTER_JOIN` to the list of IP addresses running cluster nodes.
 * `TTL` by default is 30 seconds.
 Container will report every `TTL - 2` seconds when it's alive (wsrep_cluster_state\_comment=Synced) via `report_status.sh`.
 If a container is down, it will no longer send an update to etcd thus the key (wsrep_cluster_state_comment) is removed after expiration.
 This simply indicates that the registered node is no longer synced with the cluster and it will be skipped when constructing the Galera communication address.

+Minimum of 3 containers is recommended for high availability.
+Running standalone is also possible with standard "docker run" command as shown further down.

 ### Docker Engine Swarm Mode ###

+#### Epheremal Storage ####

 Assuming:

-* Directory ``/mnt/docker/mysql`` is exist on all Docker host for persistent storage.
 * etcd cluster is running on 192.168.55.111:2379, 192.168.55.112:2379 and 192.168.55.113:2379.
 * Created an overlay network called ``galera-net``.

-Then, to run a three-node Percona XtraDB Cluster on Docker Swarm mode:
+Then, to run a three-node Percona XtraDB Cluster on Docker Swarm mode (with epheremal storage):

 ```bash
 $ docker service create \